thomasborgen/hypermedia/docs/slots_and_extending.md

 # Slot

-You can add a slot to any hypermedia `Element` you wantw
+You can add a slot to any hypermedia `Element` you want